-- 10.1 ICAEW may impose restrictions or conditions on an accredited legal services firm if it considers that: - a any of the circumstances mentioned in regulation 10.3a to 10.3f or 10.3j exist, or may exist, and the restrictions or conditions are justified: - b the firm has not or may not have complied with these regulations in the past, and the restrictions or conditions are justified; - c there is reason to believe that the firm may cease to comply with these regulations in the future and the restrictions or conditions are justified: - d being accredited or continuing authorised legal services work without restrictions or conditions could adversely affect a client or any other person; or - e it is appropriate to do so to ensure that authorised legal services work is undertaken, supervised and managed effectively. - 10.2 ICAEW may at any time vary or end a restriction or condition made under regulation 10.1.
+- 10.1 ICAEW may impose restrictions or conditions on an accredited probate firm if it considers that: - a any of the circumstances mentioned in Regulation 10.3a to 10.3f or 10.3j exist, or may exist, and the restrictions or conditions are justified; - b the firm has not or may not have complied with these regulations in the past, and the restrictions or conditions are justified; - c there is reason to believe that the firm may cease to comply with these regulations in the future and the restrictions or conditions are justified; - d being accredited or continuing probate work without restrictions or conditions could adversely affect a client or any other person; or - e it is appropriate to do so to ensure that probate work is undertaken, supervised and managed effectively. - 10.2 ICAEW may at any time vary or end a restriction or condition made under Regulation 10.1.

-ICAEW may place conditions on how an accredited legal services firm carries out or manages its legal services work.
+ICAEW may place conditions on how an accredited probate firm carries out or manages its probate work.
 These could be that a firm should undertake specified training or change its procedures.

-ICAEW may place restrictions on an accredited legal services firm such as:
+ICAEW may place restrictions on an accredited probate firm such as:

-- against the firm, for example that it cannot accept any new clients or legal services work; - against a principal, for example that a particular principal may no longer be an authorised individual; or - that an employee may no longer be involved in authorised legal services work.
+- against the firm, for example that it cannot accept any new clients or probate work; - against a principal, for example that a particular principal may no longer be an authorised individual; or - that an employee may no longer be involved in probate work.